UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/2_Bash.md

 wget https://uofabioinformaticshub.github.io/Intro-Bash-Sept-2017/files/american-english
 ```

-The name for this file isn't as convenient as we'd like, so we can use the command `mv` to rename it.
+The name for this file isn't as convenient as we'd like, so we can use the command `mv` to rename it as the file `words` instead of `american-english`.
 Note that under `bash` to rename a file, we *move* it to the same folder, but with a different filename.
 This is a slightly unconventional way to think about renaming, but once you get used to it it does make sense.